Textile Engineering Science (PhD)

 Graduate Research Assistantships

-All students admitted to the Ph.D. program in Textile Engineering and Science will be offered research assistantships funded through external grants and contracts.
+Students admitted to the Ph.D. in Textile Engineering and Science program will be offered research assistantships funded through external grants and contracts.
 The selection of students is based on the suitability of students’ backgrounds and their interests in fields that match those of the funding professor.
 For application and assistantship availability, please contact the Graduate Admissions Office.